-On the 10th of January 2020 we will discuss, look at and listen to the works that are now part of the public domain in The Netherlands and their makers who died in 1949.
-This is the third year in a row that this event is organised.
-The event will be Dutch spoken.
+On the 10th of January 2020 we discussed, looked at and listened to the works that are now part of the public domain in The Netherlands and their makers who died in 1949.
+This is the third year in a row that this event was organised.
+The event was mostly Dutch spoken.

 International celebrations in 2020

-There is currently an international survey for people and/or organisations that will be or are interested in organising Public Domain Day in their country.
-Are you interested in contributing in your country?
-Then please fill in the survey below (direct link to the survey in case the survey is not showing correct on your device).
-There is a map of the countries where an event has taken place in 2020 or where interest in organising an event was communicated.
+There has been an international survey for people and/or organisations that will be or are interested in organising Public Domain Day in their country in 2020.
+Are you interested in contributing in your country in 2021?
+Then please contact us on PDDay.org.
+The map below is of the countries where an event has taken place in 2020 or where interest in organising an event was communicated.

 GREEN: At least one person indicated to be organising an event in their country.